SungHoHong2/Leetcode-Experiment/easy/Merge_Sorted_Array/README.md

             # if nums2 is smaller
                 # append nums2 to return array
                 # increase the index of nums2
+            # increase the indes of the return array
         # if nums1 is not empty
             # append nums1 to the return array
         # if nums2 is not empty